The-Real-Thisas/IGCSE-ChemNotes/OrganicChem.md

 ##  Homologous Series

-- Homologous series: ‘family’ of similar compounds with similar properties due to the presence of the same functional group.
+- Homologous series: A group of organic molecules, with similar chemical properties is called homologous series.

 - Characteristics of a homologous series:

--- all the compounds fit the same general formula
+  - All the compounds fit the same general formula
--- the chain length increases by 1 each time
+  - The chain length increases by 1 each time
--- as the chain gets longer, the compounds show a gradual change in properties
+  - As the chain gets longer, the compounds show a gradual change in properties

 - Structural isomers: have the same chemical formula, but different structures, they can be straight or branched